Kyle Lockwood

 I have a bit of a soft-spot for vintage telephones.
 Actually, old school stuff in general.

-However, I can't be bothered mucking about with classic cars, or renovating an old house, so I occasionally tinker with vintage phones instead.
+However, I don't have the energy to muck about with classic cars, or the resources to renovate an old house, so I occasionally tinker with vintage phones instead.

 Picture